Doctors' notification of and application for permission to establish relations with companies

-Non-compliance with the notification duty or the obligation to apply for permission may lead to a fine, see section 272 of the Danish Health Act and section 19 of the Danish executive order no. 1154 of 22 October 2014 on healthcare professionals’ relationships with pharmaceutical and medical device companies and stores specialised in the sale of medical devices, which came into force on 1 November 2014.
+Non-compliance with the notification duty or the obligation to apply for permission may lead to a fine, see section 272 of the Danish Health Act and section 21 of the Danish executive order no. 693 of 3 July 2019 on healthcare professionals’ relationships with pharmaceutical and medical device companies and stores specialised in the sale of medical devices.

 We will always make a specific assessment in each case to determine whether a violation should be reported to the police, which may result in a fine.
 The specific assessment will be based on a number of considerations.
 We will consider the number of violations and any mitigating circumstances, for example if the company has neglected its duty to inform the healthcare professional.

 We publish information about any relationship that we have been notified of and any relationship for which we have granted permission.
 The information is deleted two years after the relationship has ended.

 We also publish doctors’ payments from a company.
 If a doctor has more than one relationship with the same company, we publish the total payment from the relevant company per calendar year.

 6. Search the list of doctors who have a relationship with a company